Selina Ferguson

 Suzanne Lavery

-As Exec Producer for Lightbox, Suzanne has overseen multiple premium projects including Camden for Disney Star, The Diamond Heist for Netflix, Bad Host: Hunting the Couchsurfing Predator for Sky Documentaries, Marilyn Manson Unmasked for Channel 4, Sophie: A Murder in West Cork for Netflix, Discovery / Amazon Prime’s Curse of the Chippendales and longitudinal feature doc series Return to the Moon for Nat Geo following NASA’s Artemis mission.
-She’s also overseen the multi award winning The Traffickers for Fusion, Secrets of Miss America for A&E, Discovery feature doc, Cajun Navy, BBC Three’s Mim Shaikh: Finding Dad, Food Exposed with Nelufar Hedayat and Death by Delivery for Fusion and Gypsy’s Revenge and Til Death do us Part for ID.
+Since joining Lightbox in 2015, Suzanne has been Executive Producer on multiple premium projects for global audiences including Twisted Yoga for Apple TV+, Camden for Disney+ (RTS nominated), Diamond Heist for Netflix, Murder at the Post Office and Bad Host: Hunting the Couchsurfing Predator for Sky Documentaries, Marilyn Manson Unmasked for Channel 4, Sophie: A Murder in West Cork for Netflix, Curse of the Chippendales for Discovery & Amazon Prime (Broadcast, Televisual nominated).
+For the last 6 years she has helmed a longitudinal feature doc series following NASA’s upcoming Return to the Moon for Nat Geo.
+Suzanne joined Lightbox as showrunner on the multi award-winning The Traffickers for Fusion, and has also exec produced Secrets of Miss America for A&E, Discovery feature doc, Cajun Navy, BBC Three’s Mim Shaikh: Finding DadFood Exposed with Nelufar Hedayat and Death by Delivery for Fusion and Gypsy’s Revenge and two seasons of Til Death do us Part for ID.